luongquangbmt/EPAR2022/README.md

 ## Participants
 The program welcome 10 undegraduate students from Cardiff University, UK and 10 students Vietnamese universities.
 Vietnamese students who are searching for a place to host their thesis are also welcomed and are encouraged to discuss with the organizer first.

+## Logistics

+## Accomodation
+Will be arranged in shared rooms at the institute dormitory or hotels.

 ## Program
 Students will attend common lectures, work in groups of five students under our supervision, and presented their progress in the two Friday’s afternoons.